sirajrauff/habitat-docker/README.md

 # Habitat Docker Container
 Based on [centos/systemd](https://hub.docker.com/r/centos/systemd/), this container aids iterative development of Habitat packages, as well as testing of Supervisors and Rings.
+Available on [Docker Hub](https://hub.docker.com/repository/docker/sirajr/habitat)

 ## Start the Container
 Start the container minimally using: